 It’s clear, though, that the pandemic forced many in the solar industry to rethink their strategies, particularly as it relates to reliance on equipment from China.

 “I’ve seen a significant impact” from the pandemic, said Miriam Tuerk, CEO of Clear Blue Technologies.
 She told POWER that issues with the solar power components supply chain showed the need to increase equipment manufacturing outside China.

 “Numerous countries see cleantech as a growth industry that will create many jobs; however, given that COVID-19 triggered a lot of global government spend on jobs within the cleantech sector, the movement of the industry away from China should accelerate,” Tuerk said.
 “I believe that everyone now understands that local and diversified global sources are key to having a robust business.” ■

-—Darrell Proctor is associate editor for POWER (@POWERmagazine).
+—Darrell Proctor is senior associate editor for POWER (POWERmagazine).